 If contacts are an option for you, you might want to wear them on those cold days, to avoid foggy glasses syndrome (yeah, that’s a made-up term).

 Want to keep your glasses from fogging up?
 Speak with Dr. Switalski.
-At Switalski Eye Care in Plano, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.
+At Switalski Eye Care in East Plano, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.